 B.S., CVT, Senior Care Coordinator

 Jamie served in the military before making the transition to veterinarian medicine.
-She is a Certified Veterinarian Technician, CVT, and worked emergency for 8 years before she switch over to rehabilitation.
-It was in fact, bringing in her own pets to rehab that helped her make the career switch.
+She is a Certified Veterinarian Technician and worked emergency for 8 years before she switched over to rehabilitation.
+It was in fact, bringing her own pets to rehab that helped her make the career switch.
 When she’s not working, she has several cats and dogs which she enjoys spending time with.

 ER Care Coordinator

 Nancy is a Michigan native but has lived previously in CO, WA. and CA. She’s been back in Colorado since 1989 and has been with VERH since Dec. of 2007.
 She previously worked for a local day practice then took time off to raise her son.
 She has over 20 years of experience in the veterinary field doing everything from kennel assistant to office manager.
 She likes the variety of cases in ER and the amazing things that happen in rehab, but she especially loves to see the wildlife that is brought in for care.